top of page

 About

-Outside of research, I enjoy spending time with my cat Sage, exploring through cooking, growing my plant collection, practicing brazilian jiu-jitsu, reading fiction, and delving into history.
+Outside of research, I enjoy spending time with my cat Sage, cooking, growing my plant collection, practicing Brazilian jiu-jitsu, reading fiction, and exploring history.
+Feel free to reach out — I’m always open to collaboration, consultation, or conversation.

 • LinkedIn